The ADHD Insight That Feels Too Good to Question

 Why ADHD Brains Get Stuck in the Self-Understanding Loop

 But here’s the problem: that kind of insight often rewards self-concept reinforcement instead of self-concept disruption.
 And ADHD brains are especially prone to this loop.
 We become experts in our own tendencies.
 We collect frameworks.
-We binge videos and podcasts and scroll through neurodivergent explainers, and without realizing it, we start clinging to the story instead of changing the pattern.

 It feels useful.
 But sometimes it’s just familiar.